 What Is Refuge?

 Refuge is our ceremony of initiation in Zen, or Chan.
 There’s a kind of entry—a declaration of entrance of the gate, a declaration of the Way—involved, and we have a ceremony for it, which is one of the ceremonies we’ve paid quite a bit of attention to, over the years.
 Any member working with a teacher can ask to take refuge.

-But basically, the ceremony, as you know, involves some kind of blessing, some references to the sutras—the Heart Sutra, particularly—and then taking up the Vows; the Vows being:
+Basically, the ceremony involves some kind of blessing, some references to the sutras—the Heart Sutra, particularly—and then taking up the Bodhisattva Vows.

 Working with 4 Teachers & The 4 Boundless Vows